-Her work has been published in USA TODAY, the Chicago Sun-Times, Chicago Tribune, Suburban Life, The DePaulia, The Highland Park Landmark, Lake Forest Leader, Northwest Herald, gb&d magazine, Sixtysix magazine and The Daily Iowan.
+Her work has been published in USA TODAY, numerous Gannett properties, the Chicago Sun-Times, Chicago Tribune, Suburban Life, The DePaulia, The Highland Park Landmark, Lake Forest Leader, Northwest Herald, gb&d magazine, Sixtysix magazine and The Daily Iowan.
 In addition to writing and reporting, she has ample experience in FOIA-filing, scouring local and federal court systems, in-depth research, page design, SEO, data analysis/visualization and social media promotion, among other things.
 In the future, she hopes to utilize her sharp attention to detail and natural nose for news as an investigative reporter.

 You can view my resume in the next tab over.

 Here are some fun facts about me that were too fun to make it onto my resume: